UWEGangYiKhor/StrangerFie/README.md

   - Same issue reported by others on the repo as well **_(By 13 April 2024)_**.
     - [Issue 103: Ubuntu support](https://github.com/imgly/background-removal-js/issues/103)
     - [Issue 106: Errors while removing background on deployed server](https://github.com/imgly/background-removal-js/issues/106)

+## Updates

+Docker can be used now, by switching the `@imgly/background-removal-node` to API calls.
+However the API limits 25 requests per month (Which is 12 photos for this app only).

+`@imgly/background-removal-node` can still be used by specifying `BG_REMOVE_METHOD="local"` in the `.env` file.
+But, it may not be working on other computers.